-I was given a sampan boat ride, and we passed by the Jumbo Floating Restaurant.
+I was given a sampan boat ride, and we passed the Jumbo Floating Restaurant.
 We drove through Wan Chai, the red light district in "The World Of Suzie Wong."
 We stopped to enter the movie's hotel.
-Of course, it looked nothing like it did in 1960.
+Of course, it looked nothing like it did in the movie.

 Lyona knew about Elvis Presley, and we sang "Love Me Tender."
 She helped me check into the hotel in Kowloon.
 The Chinese people I encountered were polite and accommodating.
 They had thick black hair.

 I went to Big Buddha on Lantau Island.
 It is a gigantic statue!
 20% of Hong Kongers are Buddhists.
 I befriended an Australian couple, and we had lunch in the Buddhist monastery.